 Magnetic Resonance Fingerprinting

 Magnetic Resonance Fingerprinting is currently under development.
 It is not for sale in the U.S. and other countries.
 Its future availability cannot be guaranteed.
 As this is a research topic in predevelopment, all results shown are preliminary in nature and do not allow for generalizations or conclusions to be drawn.
-Product realization and features therein cannot be assured as the product may undergo further design iterations.
+Product realization and features therein cannot be assured as the product may undergo futher design iterations.